 Why we chose this hacking tool

 As one of the OG tools for ethical hacking (remember when it was called Ethereal?
-No, just me?)
-Wireshark offers several features that make it ideal for network analysis and hacking.
+No, just me?), Wireshark is synonymous with network analysis and hacking.

 Pros: